March for Australia: Adelaide – Light Square

 Several thousand attended the March for Australia rally in Adelaide.
 The rally began at Light Square before marching through the Adelaide city centre.
 Dozens gathered at a counter-rally held at Victoria Square.
 A South Australia Police spokesperson stated that both protesters and counter-protesters were well behaved with only a single arrest.
 The arrest was of a 36-year-old Yankalilla woman for disorderly behaviour and refusal to state name and address.

 Tasmania

 Hobart – Salamanca Lawns

 At least 100 attended the March for Australia rally in Hobart.
 The rally occurred on the Salamanca Lawns of Parliament House.
-Among the speakers was the daughter of One Nation leader Pauline Hanson and One Nation candidate for Tasmania Lee Hanson.
+Among the speakers was Lee Hanson.
 Tasmania Police state that the protest was peaceful with no escalation of tensions between protesters and counter-protesters and no intention from either group to clash.

 Victoria

 Melbourne – Parliament House Steps

 At least 800 attended the March for Australia rally in Melbourne.
 Protesters rallied on the steps of Parliament House where speeches were given before a march towards Flinders street station and back to Parliament House.
 Victoria Police Commander Wayne Cheeseman described protesters as peaceful and following instructions.